yowainwright/yowainwright.github.io/_posts/2016-09-30-html-is-easy.md

 -  [Google Search](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwww.google.com%2F) doesn't render valid html according to W3C spec.
 -  Neither does [Facebook](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwww.facebook.com%2F)

-Stepping back, does this mean that Google and Facebook aren't valid and absolutely semantic to their customers?
-Absolutely not.
-Customers are very satisfied (I think ...? 🤔).
+Validation may not be an issue for Google and Facebook because there usership maybe be so large.
 However, most websites are _not_ Google or Facebook.
 This is where the point of valid html is _still_ be a very important thing to consider! 💭

 ## Why might this rant matter? &hellip;Or are am I just screaming in the wind (again)?

 Companies looking to grow their audience through webpages should always look to provide rich experiences that can be shared across the most possible platforms in the easiest way.
-Valid and semantic html would definitely (probably) make that easier and with less long run effort.
+Valid and semantic html would definitely make that easier and with less long run effort.

 ## Writing HTML back in the day vs. now